ViliLuosujarvi/.dotfiles/README.md

 ( This repo has gotten heavy lift and inspiration from JaKooLit's setup but only in limited amount of the full functionality he has made.
-Also multiple times when I have felt like a puppy left in a rain when I've been trying to get some functionality to work for days or weeks, Gskartwii has given a lot of good advice and explanation of what is going on, big mcthankies from mcspankies! )
+Also multiple times when I have felt like a puppy left in a rain when I've been trying to get some functionality working for days or weeks, Gskartwii has given a lot of good advice and explanation of what is going on, big mcthankies from mcspankies! )

 <img width="2560" height="1600" alt="image" src="https://github.com/user-attachments/assets/945fbee0-e5d8-4367-b2aa-4179f660e0a8" />